conanmercer/conanmercer.github.io/_posts/2021-04-14-mediaserver1.md

 <h2>Power Efficiency</h2>

 <p>
-Power efficiency was a large part of the design of this server build.
+Reducing the power consumption was a concern during the design of this server build.
+Mainly because the CPU used is quite power hungry by todays standards.
 To test for this, I used the <a href="https://www.teckinhome.com/sp22" target="_blank">TECKIN Smart Plug</a> to measure power consumption of the server in various states.
 </p>

 <p>